-Oaxaca’s lovely colonial center, replete with art and culture, and its perfect winter climate, continue to draw and charm visitors.
+Oaxaca’s beautiful old-style center, replete with art and culture, and its perfect winter climate, continue to draw and charm visitors.

 The Mexican city is also the starting point of many excursions to village markets, artisan workshops, and pre-Hispanic ruins in the surrounding valleys.

 As if this wasn’t enough, Oaxaca is one of the top foodie regions in Mexico, on par with Mexico City according to many.
 The city itself has some of the best and most varied food in the country, and is the birthplace of mole, rich and complex sauces slow-cooked and made from dozens of ingredients such as chiles, nuts, seeds, onions, garlic, fruits, herbs, and even chocolate.

 Here is an all-encompassing guide to Oaxaca’s best food, best restaurants and everything else you’d want to know about the culinary scene: